Leonor López de Córdoba: Biographical information

 Following their marriage, Ruy and Leonor moved to Carmona, a fortified city in the south of Spain, near Seville with the rest of the family.
-While they lived there, Pedro I was killed by his half-brother, who assumed the crown as Enrique II, and besieged Carmona, because Martín López and his family were partisans of the murdered king.
+While they lived there, Peter I was killed by his half-brother, who assumed the crown as Henry II of Castile, and besieged Carmona, because Martín López and his family were partisans of the murdered king.
 After several attempts to capture the city, Martín López finally surrendered to Enrique in 1371 under a promise of safe conduct out of the country.
-However, the king did not keep his promise and killed the maestre and imprisoned his family in the Atarazanas of Seville.
+However, the king did not keep his promise and killed the maestre and imprisoned his family in the Atarazanas Reales of Seville.

 Leonor was only nine years old at the time she and her family were imprisoned.
 After eight years of hardship, all of her relatives except her husband had died in prison.
-They were finally set free by a provision in Enrique II's will.
+They were finally set free by a provision in Henry II's will.
 Leonor then went to the house of her aunt, María García Carrillo, in Córdoba, while her husband tried in vain to recover their lost properties.
 On her husband's return after seven years of wandering, having recovered nothing, Leonor asked her aunt for a place of her own to dwell.
 It was in that place that she built both a home and a chapel.

-When the Black Death struck Córdoba, in 1392, Leonor and her family fled to Santa Ella and later to Aguilar, where a son died of the plague.
+According to historical record, Leonor was the mother of at least three sons and one daughter.
+When the Black Death struck Córdoba, in 1392, Leonor and her family fled to Santaella and later to Aguilar, where, per Memorias, one of her sons died of the plague after tending to her adopted son, a Jewish boy who had likely been orphaned as a result of the Córdoba pogrom in 1392.
 Afraid of becoming infected, her aunt's family asked her to leave, and Leonor returned to Córdoba.

-In the years after 1403, Leonor dwelt at the court of Enrique III and his queen Catalina of Lancaster, to whom she became a close advisor.
-The chronicle of Juan II's reign writes of Leonor that "Catalina trusted her so much, and loved her in such a way, that nothing was done without her advice” (Estow, 35).
+In the years after 1403, Leonor dwelt at the court of Henry III of Castile and his queen Catherine of Lancaster, to whom she became a close advisor.
+The chronicle of John II of Castile's reign writes of Leonor that "Catalina trusted her so much, and loved her in such a way, that nothing was done without her advice” (Estow, 35).
 Eventually, however, around 1412, Leonor lost the queen's favour and was banished from the court, under threat of being burnt at the stake if she ever returned.
 She lived in Córdoba until her death in 1420.